CatalystCode/project-fortis/project-fortis-pipeline/docs/development-faq.md

 There are several examples of tar.gz files to bootstrap sites in the [seed-data](https://github.com/CatalystCode/project-fortis/tree/master/project-fortis-pipeline/localdeploy/seed-data) directory which you can use as a template.

+## Why isn't my UI loading?

+If you see `An error occurred while loading the page: GraphQL call failed` when trying to load the Dashboard, your `docker-compose up` process is either not done running, or you might need to pull down fresh from your Master branch and rebuild.